 We assess and provide personalised learning within 3 levels of support.

 Level 1: support is accessed through the classroom and Quality First Teaching, this is organised through the class teacher.
-Learning tasks are differentiated as necessary to meet the needs of all the learners and to support them in achieving their personal targets.
+Learning tasks are scaffolded and adapted as necessary to meet the needs of all the learners and to support them in achieving their personal targets.
 Pupils may have individual needs for support at this stage, and may have specific resources to support their learning.

 Level 2: support takes place through more specific and targeted teaching, this may be through a range of interventions/small group work to target difficulties that learners may have.

 Level 3: support comes through more specific interventions and/or a higher level of support within and outside the classroom, at times this may be 1:1 support or interventions.
-Pupils may have access to outside agencies for further support and advice; these may be Educational Psychologists, Speech and Language Specialists, Local Authority Advisors for example.
-At this stage, pupils will have an Individual Education Plan (IEP) detailing their individual targets for learning and how they can be supported.
+Pupils may have access to outside agencies for further support and advice; these may be Educational Psychologists, Speech and Language Specialists, SES Advisors for example.
+At this stage, pupils will have an IEP detailing their individual targets for learning and how they can be supported.
 These IEPs provide essential information for our learners and help staff and parents support learners in progressing towards their next steps.
 In some circumstances pupils may require an Education and Health Care Plan (EHCP) to support and plan for their more complex needs.

-Class support during Quality First Teaching will be provided in a variety of ways and may include differentiated tasks, specific resources/equipment, visual timetables, speech and language support, Teaching Assistant support.
+Class support during Quality First Teaching will be provided in a variety of ways and may include adapted tasks, specific resources/equipment, visual timetables, speech and language support, Teaching Assistant support.

 School support offers a variety of interventions delivered by trained Teaching Assistants.
-These include specific maths and literacy interventions (e.g. Phonics catch-up); Emotional Literacy Support Activities (ELSA) to support children’s mental well-being; Gym Trails to support fine and gross motor skills.
+These include specific maths and literacy interventions (e.g. Phonics catch-up); Social and Emotional Support Activities (eg Time to Talk or Socially Speaking) to support children’s mental well-being; Gym Trails to support fine and gross motor skills.

-Outside agencies may also be involved in pupil support including Educational Psychologists, Speech and Language Therapists, County Inclusive Support Service, School Nurse, Talk4You and Child Development Centre.
+Outside agencies may also be involved in pupil support including Educational Psychologists, Speech and Language Therapists, SES (Specialist Education Service), School Nurse and Child Development Centre.

-If there is a need to provide your child with extra support in class the Special Needs Coordinator (SENDCo) will firstly inform you of any concerns and ask if you have seen any of the same examples at home.
+If there is a need to provide your child with extra support in class the Special Educational Needs and Disabilities Coordinator (SENDCo) will firstly inform you of any concerns and ask if you have seen any of the same examples at home.